ACTION THEMES

 La Minute FARM #1 | Livestock, Crops and Soil Fertility in the Senegal River Valley

-The FARM Foundation visited Senegal in early July as part of a project co-funded with the French Development Agency to better understand soil fertility issues in West Africa.
-In the Senegal River Valley, near Mauritania, we met with livestock farmers, including young women who came to learn about livestock farming and plant production practices at a pilot farm run by Laiterie du Berger.
+The FARM Foundation visited Senegal in early July as part of a project co-financed with the French Development Agency to better understand soil fertility issues in West Africa.

 La Minute FARM #2 | With producers in the Senegal River Delta